purpl3f0xtesting/purpl3f0xtesting.github.io/_posts/2019-10-04-Vulnhub-misdirection.md

 ![]({{site.baseurl}}/assets/images/misdirection/03.png)

-This shell was running as `www-data` so was limited.
+This shell was running as `www-data` so it was limited.
 It was also a bit slow and not really proper, so I sent myself a better shell with:

 ![]({{site.baseurl}}/assets/images/misdirection/04.png)